PredictiveIntelligenceLab/jaxpi/examples/ks_chaotic/README.md

 ### State of the art

-We also perform a hyperparameter sweep to find the optimal network architecture, loss weighting scheme and optimizer configuration as

 The best relative $L^2$ error is brought down to $1.61 \times 10^{-1}$.
 The figure below shows the exact solution, prediction, and absolute error.
 The model parameter can be found at [google drive link]